 As part of the upgrade the line from Bedford via Kettering to Corby is currently being electrified to enable fast bi-mode trains with increased seating to operate on the network.

 Bi-mode trains are quieter when operating under electric power and use less diesel fuel – benefitting passengers and people living close to the railway whilst helping reduce greenhouse gas emissions.
+Find out more about the Midland Main Line upgrade.

 In order to electrify the railway Overhead Line Equipment (OLE) will be installed alongside and above the existing track to provide power to trains.
 This consists of overhead wires and supporting steel masts that distribute electricity to trains at 25,000 volts.